Mahmoud-ABK/NLP-but-in-arabic/2-data-extraction/desired_output.md

   The article’s abstract in Arabic (original text).
 - general field
   The subject area or classification label for the article (e.g., "economics", "literature").
-- field
-  more specific than general field
 - authors
   The ordered list of author names (e.g., semicolon-separated string or JSON array).
 - publish_date
-  The publication date in ISO 8601 format (YYYY-MM-DD); null if unknown.
+  The publication date in ISO 8601 format (YYYY-MM-DD); null if unknown.( just for statistics)

+to be dropped lack of compute power
 -authors_en
 - abstract_en
-  The article’s abstract in English (human or machine translation).
-If machine-translated, record that fact (e.g., in a note or flag).
 -title_en
+- field
+  more specific than general field